aws-samples/redshift-immersionday-labs/lab2/README.md

 *	PARTSUPPLIER - (80M rows) 45s

 ## Table Maintenance - Analyze
 You should at regular intervals, update the statistical metadata that the query planner uses to build and choose optimal plans.
 You can analyze a table explicitly by running the ANALYZE command.
-When you load data with the COPY command, you can perform an analysis automatically by setting the STARTUPDATE option to ON.
+When you load data with the COPY command, you can perform an analysis automatically by setting the STATUPDATE option to ON.
 By default, the COPY command performs an analysis after it loads data into an empty table.

 Run the ANALYZE command against the CUSTOMER table.
 ```